marchbox/monorail/about/about.md

 ## The assets

 The monospace fonts used in all code samples belong to the font family called [Mono Lisa](https://monolisa.dev).
-I was going to use [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) to be consistent with the body type ([Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro)) and heading type ([Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro)).
-But I do find Mono Lisa’s larger counter and taller x-height design more appealing and legible.

 The primary logotype (“MarchBox”) uses [Parkly](https://simplebits.com/collections/fonts/products/parkly-font), made by the great [SimpleBits](https://simplebits.com).
 I like that each letter has friendly rounded edges while maintaining a square shape, the friendliness fits the Disneyland vibe, and the square shape fits the logo design.
 Plus, *the name*!
 The secondary logotype uses [Asap Condensed](https://fonts.google.com/specimen/Asap+Condensed).

 The website is built with the Node.js-based static site generator, [Eleventy](https://11ty.dev).
 I like its simplicity and flexibility.